csc301-fall-2022/team-project-9-sayyara-t/deliverable-2/iteration-02-review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).
+ * The first important decision that turned out well was to seperate our group into back-end and font-end teams.
+This decision turned out well because every member was able to work efficiently and provide value, since we seperated work into clear-cut, independent components.
+For example, while the back-end was creating models, migrations, and the first batch of APIs, the front-end team was able to work on and design the UX with mock data, allowing all members of the team to be of use.
+ * Another important decision that turned out well was to categorize sections/features of the product.
+This decision turned out well because it allowed us to highlight our milestone and better make note of the work we finished and the work we still had to do.
+Furthermore, it allowed the back-end to create batches of APIs for the front-end to integrate with, helping us work more efficiently.

 #### Q2.
 Decisions that did not turn out as well as we hoped